Key takeaways

 Read more: Top Gusto Alternatives and Competitors

-TriNet Zenefits is better for growing companies that are focused on HR efficiency.
-It’s an HRIS solution that delivers core HR functionality and flexible add-ons, which provides a lot of value for companies experiencing rapid growth.
+TriNet Zenefits is an HRIS solution that delivers core HR functionality and flexible add-ons, which provides a lot of value for companies experiencing rapid growth.
 Growing companies may also favor Zenefits’ robust recruiting and onboarding tools.

 Further, Zenefits is preferable for businesses that need a way to schedule employee shifts in addition to time-tracking capabilities, since Gusto doesn’t offer scheduling features.
 Customers needing flexibility will enjoy more robust options with Zenefits compared to Gusto.